Cold Storage Business Valuation

 Cold Storage & Refrigerated Warehouse Valuation Calculator & Exit Planning Built for Cold Storage Owners

-Cold storage facilities with high utilization, multi-zone capability, and SQF certification trade at 8x-14x EBITDA.
-YourExitValue tracks the capacity and compliance metrics that infrastructure buyers price into acquisitions.
+Cold storage facilities with high utilization and diversified customers trade at 8x-14x EBITDA.
+YourExitValue tracks the pallet utilization, temperature capability, and food safety metrics buyers use to price acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com